-Each of the Type II Commands contains an m Ilag which determines if multiple records (sectors) are read or written, depending upon the command.
+Each of the Type II Commands contains an m flag which determines II multiple records (sectors) are read or written, depending upon the command.
 If m = 0, a single sector is read or written and an interrupt is generated at the completion of the command.
-If m = 1, multiple records are read or written with the Sector Register Internally updated so that an address verification occurs on the next record.
-The WD177X-00 continues to read or write multiple records and updates the Sector Register in numerical ascending sequence until the Sector Register exceeds the number of sectors on the track or until the Force Interrupt Command is loaded into the Command Register, which terminates the command and generates an interrupt.
+If m = 1, multiple records are read or written with the Sector Register internally updated so that an address verification occurs on the next record.
+The WD1772 continues to read or write multiple records and updates the Sector Register in numerical ascending sequence until the Sector Register exceeds the number of sectors on the track or until the Force interrupt Command is loaded into the Command Register, which terminates the command and generates an interrupt.

-For example: If the WD177X-00 is instructed to read sector 27 and there are only 26 on the track, the Sector Register exceeds the number available.
-The WD177X-00 searches for 5 disk revolutions, interrupts out, resets Busy, and sets the Record Not Found Status Bit.
+For example: Witte WD1772 is instructed to read sector 27 and there are only 26 on the track, the Sector Register exceeds the number available.
+The WD1772 searches for 5 disk revolutions, interrupts out, resets Busy, and sets the Record Not Found Status Bit.